jdkato/jdkato.github.io/_posts/2016-08-30-identifying-the-language-of-source-code-.markdown

 - **flags**: A list of tokens that should not appear in one language but are found in similar languages.
 For instance, C# has a keyword `struct` but Java does not.
 - **ignores**: A list of tokens that represent the start of a line or block that should be excluded from consideration&mdash;such as comments and strings.

-These signatures are then used as a means of computing how similar a file or snippet is to each of cypher's known languages.
+These signatures are then used as a means of computing how similar a file or snippet is to each of codetype's known languages.

 ### Implementation

-cypher's core codebase consists 220 lines of Python (excluding comments) and 21 signatures for a total uncompressed weight of approximately 32 KB.
+codetype's core codebase consists 220 lines of Python (excluding comments) and 21 signatures for a total uncompressed weight of approximately 32 KB.
 [MessagePack](http://msgpack.org/index.html) is the only external dependency.

 Each language is associated with a "base project," which I used to measure my progress on a per-language basis throughout development.
 The base projects are also used to create the MessagePack-formatted version of signatures.
 In addition to being in binary format, the distribution version of a signature also associates each token with its average number of occurrences in its base project.

-When a file or string is passed to cypher, it is split into tokens according to [this regular expression](https://github.com/jdkato/cypher/blob/master/cypher/re_globals.py#L1).
+When a file or string is passed to codetype, it is split into tokens according to [this regular expression](https://github.com/jdkato/codetype/blob/master/codetype/re_globals.py#L1).
 A signature is then generated from the tokens and compared to each known signature according to the following algorithm:

 ```python
 total = 1.0